mouldimus/notes/HTML_Concepts.md

 }
 ```

 This code states that anything within the <body> element will be written in italics and centered on the page.
-We’ve also created our class name (Class_A) and stated that any element connected to that class name will have its text written in blue.
-Let’s say we saved the file as Class_A.css.
+We've also created our class name (Class_A) and stated that any element connected to that class name will have its text written in blue.
+Let's say we saved the file as Class_A.css.

 Here is what the separate HTML file would look like: